michurin/milisp/README.md

 ### Tweaking AST

 In Go implementation you can not reach raw AST, you can execute subtree only and obtain result.
-Python has powerful introspection, so you are able to rich raw AST from operation implementation.
+Python has powerful introspection, so you are able to reach raw AST from operation implementation.
 Please don't follow the temptation, don't abuse this ability, don't use AST to keep complex data structures, don't tweak AST, etc.

+You can express all your ideas using (a) custom data types, (b) custom functions, (c) lisp expressions.

-### Raw Python exception
+### Raw Python exceptions

 Python implementation don't try to hide/wrap raw Python exceptions like `IndexError` and so on.
 I believe it helps to keep code clear and minimalistic, and helps to localise possible errors.

 ### Custom types may work differently

 Just keep it in mind.
-Similar types have different implementations and behaviour in different languages.
+Similar types have different implementations, behaviours and limitations in different languages.
 For example integers in Golang and in Python work in different ways.

 ## FAQ